The Beijen/Beyen Family Site

 Dirk Jan and Martha had two children, both of whom were born in Amsterdam: Martha Geertruida in 1916 and Dirk Johannes (not the usual Dirk Jan this time) in 1919.

-Above photos of Dirk Jan Beijen and Martha Beijen Gemert, left together and right with their children Martha and Dick.
+Above a photo of Dirk Jan Beijen and his wife Martha Beijen Gemert, below a photo of Dirk Jan and Martha with their children Martha and Dick.
 The photos were taken around 1930.

 Maison de Bonneterie